dataloop-ai/dtlpy-documentation/tutorials/model_management/getting_started/chapter.md

                                                y=y_metric),
                           dataset_id=model.dataset_id)
 ```
-Metrics plots will appear under the “metrics” tab of your chosen model:
+Metrics plots will appear under the “metrics” tab of your chosen model, and will look something like this:
 ![Screenshot of model metrics plot](https://github.com/dataloop-ai/dtlpy-documentation/blob/model_mgmt_3/assets/images/model_management/metrics_example.png)

 ### Using pretrained models from the AI library